axonivy-market/portal/Documentation/PortalDeveloperGuide/source/introduction/index.rst

 -  Developers can prepare several Data Providers for Express

--  Citizen Developer can use these libraries as Data Provider in Express Workflow creation
+-  Developers can use these libraries as Data Provider in Express Workflow creation

 .. _introduction-new-and-note-worthy-announcement-portal: